 What is Cable

-Cable is the Forex slang of GBPUSD (British Pound Sterling against the US Dollar).
-The origins of the term is found in 1880s when a real transatlantic cable was used in order to connect US and UK.
+The cable is the Forex slang of GBPUSD (British Pound Sterling against the US Dollar).
+The origins of the term are found in the 1880s when a real transatlantic cable was used in order to connect the US and UK.

 What is Carry Trade

-Carry Trade is profitable Forex trading practice according to which the carry trader sells currencies offering low interest rates and at the same time buying currencies offering higher interest rates.
+Carry Trade is a profitable Forex trading practice according to which the carry trader sells currencies offering low-interest rates and at the same time buying currencies offering higher interest rates.